Microservice Pipelines – A Disruption in CI/CD

 A new version of a service creates a new version of all ‘logical’ applications that consume it.
 If the service is pushed to an endpoint, the service’s inventory locations are recorded in the catalog.
 This shows what versions of services and versions of ‘logical’ applications are running across all endpoints.

 The microservice catalog is how we can maintain the ability to understand the impact, view the supply chain (SBOM), know when to deprecate, and track which version of your application your end users are running in any cluster.
-Over time, this DevOps data will be essential to build more intelligent microservice pipelines.
+Over time, this DevOps data will be essential for building more intelligent microservice pipelines.
 Imagine having a pipeline that can determine the risk value of a component and automatically assign the pipeline activities needed.
 That is where we are headed.

 An Example of a Microservice Catalog

 DeployHub’s unified microservice catalog tool maps your services to their consumers, tools, version history, and the teams that support them to achieve a DevOps breakthrough.
 Its unique features include the ability to version services, track changes in ‘logical’ applications, provide support teams with microservice ownership information, display SBOMs, difference maps, and the blast radius of any update.
-It can support any component from microservices to DB updates and infrastructure changes.
+It can support any component, from microservices to database updates and infrastructure changes.

 A microservice pipeline

 New supporting tools will be required to build your microservice pipeline.
 The introduction of Event-based CI/CD pipeline management and a unified microservice catalog for collecting data will be essential.
 An update to the orchestration engine itself may also be in order.